 Clean Energy at the Forefront.
 I'm Greg Martin as Line On Agriculture presents the Harvest Clean Energy Report.

-Last year’s Harvesting Clean Energy Conference in Kennewick, Washington was a veritable who’s who of the renewable energy business and while talking to some of these people it is clear that this is a new, emerging industry.
+The recent Harvesting Clean Energy Conference in Kennewick, Washington was a veritable who's who of the renewable energy business and while talking to some of these people it is clear that this is a new, emerging industry.
 Patrick Mazza is the Research Director for Climate Solutions and he has seen a lot of changes in just a few short years.

 MAZZA: 10 years ago we were only starting to see the first major wind development in the northwest.
 Now you can barely drive around Eastern Washington or east of the mountains without seeing a wind farm somewhere.
 Now we have seen the biofuels industry grow from a fairly small to a major industry.
 It's having its rough spots but it's on a growth curve.